Malmmlam/Calculator/SCRATCH.md

         Update calculate function to work with multiple operators following order of operations.

         REFACTOR
+            DONE
+            Create a function that reads a number of any length entered by the user and prints it to the console.
+                The user clicks on a number.
+That number is stored in a text variable, as the user clicks on each subsequent number, they are also added to the end of the text variable.
+When the user presses equals, the text variable is converted to a number and printed to the console.
+                Changed this to work with an array that is then converted to a text variable and finally to a number.

             Create a function that takes 2 single digit numbers entered by the user and passes them to the add function.
                 When the user clicks a number key the value of that number key is added to a variable.
                 The user then cliks a second number key.
 That keys value is added to the second variable and the answer is provided on the screen.